kaiogu/dvc.org/content/docs/tutorials/pipelines.md

 graph: a series of commands DVC needs to execute. `dvc repro` does this in order to restore a pipeline and reproduce its intermediate or final results.

-`dvc pipeline show` helps to visualize pipelines (run it with the `-c` option to see actual commands instead of DVC-files):
+`dvc dag` helps to visualize pipelines (run it with the `-c` option to see actual commands instead of DVC-files):

 ```dvc
 $ dvc pipeline show --ascii evaluate.dvc